AREA ATTRACTIONS

 120 E. State St., Trenton

-Here you’ll find unmarked graves of Hessians who died in the First Battle of Trenton, including Colonel Johann Rall.
-Reverend John Rosbrugh, a casualty of the Second Battle of Trenton, and the first American clergyman to die in battle, is also buried here.
+The graves of Hessians who died in the First Battle of Trenton, including Colonel Johann Rall (unmarked) are in the cemetery, alongside many others who died during the American Revolution, including Rev. John Rosbrugh, the first American clergyman to die in battle during the nascent nation’s fight for independence.

 Alexander Douglass House